Ellis-Robinson/book-club-app/README.md

 ## Connect Flask to MongoDB

-- In the terminal of your work enviroment:
+- In the terminal of your work environment:
     - 'pip3 install flask-pymongo'
     - 'pip3 install dnspython'
     - pip3 freeze -- local > requirements.txt

-- In yopur app-py file:
+- In your app-py file:
     - 'from flask_pymongo import PyMongo
     - 'from bson.objectid import ObjectId'
     - 'app.config["MONGO_DBNAME"] = os.environ.get["MONGO_DBNAME"]